Fundamental energy cost for quantum measurement: Setting -our measurement model-

 After the measurement, the final state $\rho'_M=\sum_k p_k \rho'_{M,k}$ of the register stores the information of the measurement outcome $k$.
-This information has to be erased by resetting the register to its initial state $\rho_M$ before the same implementation of the measurement can be used another time.
-This process is called the {\it resetting step} $\mathcal{R}$ and employs an additional quantum system, called thermal bath $B$, with Hamiltonian $H_B$ initially in a thermal state
+This information has to be erased by resetting the register to its initial state $\rho_M$ after the measurement outcome is read out and before the register is used another time.
+We call this process the \emph{resetting step} $\mathcal{R}$, which can be done with the help of a thermal bath $B$ in the following way.

+Let $H_B$ be the Hamiltonian of the thermal bath $B$.
+The state is initially set to be thermal at inverse temperature $\beta=\frac{1}{k_B T}$: